distributeaid/toolbox/README.md

 To create more users, visit http://localhost:1312/public/groups/$GROUP_ID/users/new (replace $GROUP_ID with the id of the group you want to add the user to).
 You can add multiple users to a single group.

+For adding more data (like groups, shipments, items), register as an aid group.
+[Here is a screencast](https://www.loom.com/share/78a7cc512bbe4885ac3d8671372437a1) explaining this process in detail.

 **Trouble Shooting**

 * Try not to have PostgreSQL running locally (potential conflict issues).